-The appropriate vehicle owners' club for the particular marque must inspect the vehicle.
+Note: Check a list of vehicle owners clubs (V765/1) to get the particular marque for inspecting the vehicle.
 They should confirm in writing that:

 They should also be able to provide manufacture dates for the major components.
 Based on the least old component used, DVLA can then assign an age-related registration number to a reconstructed classic vehicle.

 A vehicle using new or replica parts may not meet all the conditions for keeping the original registration number.
 In this case, DVLA issue Q prefix registration numbers to use on the vehicle licence plates.
 But, all vehicles must pass a relevant type approval test before they get a Q registration.

 Once a vehicle has a Certificate of Destruction it must never reappear as a complete vehicle or get presented for registration.
 Even so, some components may get recycled.
 But, you cannot keep the original registration or the original vehicle identification number.